malcolmhall/MHLocation/README.md

 ## License

-MHLocation is available under the MIT license.
+MCoreLocation is available under the MIT license.
 See the LICENSE file for more info.